MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Restore-DatabaseAvailabilityGroup.md

 ```

 ### -UsePrimaryWitnessServer
-The UsePrimaryWitnessServer switch specifies that the DAG's currently configured witness server should be used if a witness is needed by the DAG members being activated.
+The UsePrimaryWitnessServer switch specifies that the DAG's currently configured witness server should be used if a witness is needed by the DAG members that are being activated.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter